Twin earthquakes in western Afghanistan kill at least 22 people - ExBulletin

 Bas Muhammad Sarwari, head of the province’s Department of Culture and Information, said dozens of houses were destroyed in the earthquakes.

+He said that the first 4.9 earthquake was centered in the Muqawar region.

-“Tomorrow we plan to send rescue teams in addition to helping the affected families,” he said.
+“Tomorrow we have plans to send rescue teams in addition to helping the affected families,” he said.

 Sarwari said the quake was felt across the province.
 He added that some houses in Qal’at Nao, the provincial capital, had cracks but no major injuries or extensive damage.